List of Fairbourne Railway rolling stock

 This is a list of past and present rolling stock used on the Fairbourne Railway, a narrow gauge preserved railway line running for 2 mi from Fairbourne on the Mid-Wales coast to Barmouth Ferry on a spit of sand in the Mawddach Estuary opposite the town of Barmouth Abermaw.
 The line was opened as a horse-drawn tramway in 1895 to carry building materials for Fairbourne village.
 Passenger carriages were introduced shortly afterwards to connect with the ferry to Barmouth.
 The line was converted to a steam railway in 1916 and became a successful tourist attraction.
 The line underwent another gauge conversion in 1985.
 The track was relayed at gauge and new rolling stock was introduced.
+The previous 15 inch gauge was restored as part of a dual gauge track from Fairbourne station as far as Car Park crossing over the winter of 2016/17 allowing the railway to play host to visiting 15 inch gauge stock usually as part of special events.

 Current stock (12¼ inch gauge)

 The railway has a fleet of four steam locomotives which haul most of the passenger services.
 The steam locomotives are approximately half-size replicas of famous narrow gauge prototype locomotives such as the Class B Tanks from the Darjeeling Himalayan Railway and the Manning Wardle Tanks of the Lynton and Barnstaple Railway.
 Two diesel locomotives and a battery electric shunter are used for engineering trains.